Audio Technica R70x Professional Open Back Reference Headphones

 When it comes to describing a headphone’s sound signature, there is an element of subjectivity which will be affected by your expectations.
 Here’s the bottom line – you can’t achieve a well-balanced sound profile if the lows, mids, or highs noticeably stick out from the rest of the group.

-If this is your first experience listening to a pair of open back ‘phones, it’s important to realize that they will sound differently than your other pairs because they were designed with a specific purpose in mind.
+If this is your first experience listening to a pair of open-back ‘phones, it’s important to realize that they will sound different than your other pairs because they were designed with a specific purpose in mind.

 How Much Burn-In Time Is Needed, If Any?

 Oftentimes headphones of this style require what’s called “burn-in time”.
 When you buy a pair of new shoes, most people like to wear them around until they start forming to the shape of your foot.
 (They don’t fit and feel the same straight out of the box as they do after a week or so.)

 As you start to wear them more and more, they become more comfortable since they’ve gone through the initial break-in period.
 A similar concept often applies to open-back headphones except for the “burn-in time” is referring to their audio playback as opposed to fit and feel.